User Guide#

 Logging#

-• Rotates daily at midnight.
+• Rotates daily at midnight, keeping 7 days.

 • The console shows colourised logs at INFO; the file captures everything down to DEBUG.